 Buddhist concept of friendship – Metta or Loving Kindness envelopes much more than mere love.
 Etymologically the word Metta means the nature of a friend – (mittassa sabhavo).

 Buddhist attitude to other religions – If we consider possible attitudes of one religion towards another in the light of history, they seem to be classifiable under three main headings.

-Buddhist Concept of Social Welfare – The Buddhist tradition makes the claim that among persons that appear in this world for the welfare of man-kind, a fully enlightened Buddha is the greatest.
+Buddhist Concept of Social Welfare – The Buddhist tradition makes the claim that among persons that appear in this world for the welfare of mankind, a fully enlightened Buddha is the greatest.

 Buddhist Concept of Karma – According to Buddhist belief, every thought, word, and deed generates energy that creates a chain of cause and effect.

-Buddhist Outlook on the Individual – The Buddha – Dhamma does not consider that man is a sinner as is alleged elsewhere as the result of the original sin of Adam and Eve; nor does the Buddha – Dhamma consider that man is too weak (mental energy) to free himself from sin.
+Buddhist Outlook on the Individual – The Buddha–Dhamma does not consider that man is a sinner as is alleged elsewhere as the result of the original sin of Adam and Eve; nor does the Buddha–Dhamma consider that man is too weak (mental energy) to free himself from sin.

 Buddhist View of Mind and Body – All living beings according to the Buddha have a mind and body.
 The exceptions are those beings in the formless sphere – Arupa Loka.
 They have no body but only a mind.
-Those beings in the Asannasatta Brahma loka, have no mind but only a body.
+Those beings in the Asannasatta Brahma Loka, have no mind but only a body.

-Buddhist Therapeutic Healing with chant – This article is intended to clarify the nature of ancient Buddhist chant, and its significance to the admirers who are truly interested in inner peace and relaxation through melodious Buddhist chant.
+Buddhist Therapeutic Healing with the chant – This article is intended to clarify the nature of ancient Buddhist chant, and its significance to admirers who are truly interested in inner peace and relaxation through melodious Buddhist chant.